|Values are valid only on day of printing.|

 Screening for a diagnosis of thyroid disease

-Transient s-TSH abnormalities may be found in seriously ill, hospitalized patients, so this is not the ideal setting to assess thyroid function.
-However, even in these patients, s-TSH works better than total thyroxine (an alternative screening test).
+Transient TSH abnormalities may be found in seriously ill, hospitalized patients, so this is not the ideal setting to assess thyroid function.
+However, even in these patients, TSH works better than total thyroxine (an alternative screening test).

-The majority of these screens will be normal and no further testing will be necessary.
-However, when the s-TSH result is abnormal, appropriate follow-up tests will automatically be performed.
+When TSH is normal, no additional testing will be necessary.
+However, when the TSH result is abnormal, appropriate follow-up tests will automatically be performed.

-If s-TSH is <0.3 mIU/L or >5.0 mIU/L, free thyroxine (FT4) is performed.
-The supplemental measurement of FT4 in patients with abnormal s-TSH measurements allows one to better asses the severity of the changes.
+If TSH is <0.3 mIU/L or >4.2 mIU/L, free thyroxine (FT4) is performed.
+The supplemental measurement of FT4 in patients with abnormal TSH measurements allows one to better assess the severity of the changes.

 See Thyroid Function Ordering Algorithm in Special Instructions.

-3. Wilson J, Foster D, Kronenburg H, et al: Williams Textbook of Endocrinology.
-Ninth edition, WB Saunders Company, 1998
+3. Wilson JD, Foster D, Kronenburg HM, et al: Williams Textbook of Endocrinology.
+Ninth edition.
+WB Saunders Company, 1998